EnteSuessSauer/HypeStats/ai/README.md

 ## Technical Highlights

 - Written in **Python** with **PyQt6** for the user interface
-- Uses a **single-threaded event-driven design** with timers for periodic tasks
+- Uses a **single-threaded design with minimal threading** for stability and simplicity
+- Daemon threads for file system monitoring to avoid thread cleanup issues
+- Periodic tasks implemented with Qt timers instead of background threads
 - Leverages the **watchdog** library for file system monitoring
 - Communicates with both the **Mojang API** (UUID lookups) and **Hypixel API** (player stats)
 - Implements custom statistics processing, ranking algorithms, and nick detection heuristics